Matte0000/ImageConverter/README.md

 # JPGtoPNGConverter
-Convert images from JPG to PNG by terminal
+Convert all images in a folder from .JPG to .PNG using the terminal.

 # How it works
 Perform these steps